kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserverversion.md

 ### spec.exporter.image

-`spec.exporter.image` is a required field that specifies the docker image which will be used for Exporter.
+`spec.exporter.image` is a required field that specifies the docker image which will be used to export Prometheus metrics.

 ```yaml
 spec: